 • Organisations must have public liability and personal accident insurance.
 Verification of insurance may be requested.

-Any voluntary work organisation approved by Services Australia may have the name of their organisation publicly disclosed.
+Any voluntary work organisation approved by Services Australia may have the name of their organisation publicly disclosed if required or authorised by law.

 Last reviewed: